How To Lay Composite Decking on Grass

 There are two ways to lay composite decking on grass.
 The first method is by building it on the ground level, directly on top of grass and dirt.
 The second one is building an elevated deck.
 Each of these options has pros and cons.
-Building an elevated desk needs more preparation and work, while a ground-level deck is pretty straightforward.
+Building an elevated desk requires more preparation and work, while a ground-level deck is pretty straightforward.
 However, if you build your deck directly on grass or dirt, it may be more susceptible to damage than having it elevated.

 If you happen to decide to build your deck on grass or soil, here are the steps that you should follow.

 Building a Deck on Grass or Soil

-- The first thing you need to do is to mark the area where you will be building the deck.
-You can use some pegs and builder’s lines to outline the entire space.
+- The first thing you need to do is mark the area where you will be building the deck.
+You can use pegs and builder lines to outline the entire space.

 - As much as possible, you want to clear the area where you’re building the deck.
-Remove any plants, rocks, and weeds from the area.
-Ignoring this step can damage your deck.
+Remove any plants, rocks, or weeds from the area.
+Ignoring these steps can damage your deck.

 - Next, dig down approximately 50 mm.
 Make sure to remove any leftover turf.

 - Make sure that the ground is even.
 You can use a tamper to flatten the ground.
-You may need to move soil around to flatter the area.
+You may need to move the soil around to flatter the area.

 - Next, cover the area with a weed control landscaping fabric.
 This fabric helps prevent any grass growth, which can damage your deck.

 - After laying the fabric, cover the area with 40 mm to 50 mm of gravel.
 Gravel offers protection against water and moisture buildup.
 Other excellent alternatives are wood chips and stone pebbles.

 - After finishing the foundation, start measuring and cutting your boards.
 You can use a pencil to mark the desired lengths.
-A combination square is also a handy tool to be able to create lines across the boards.
-As much as possible, double-check for accuracy.
+A combination square is also a handy tool that can accurately create lines across the boards.